 Fake reviews, fake products, fake sales and understanding what Amazon's Choice really means.

 Defending against Google tracking involves changing options in your Google account, which can be done on a website, as well as configuring options on your mobile device(s), when doing Google searches, in Google Assistant and in Nest devices.
 There is a lot to it.

 The items below are defensive measures that apply to just one website or just one system.

 Lots of other people and places offer Defensive Computing advice, though they don't call it that.

 Whew!
 Seems like a lot, it is a lot.

 Welcome to an exclusive club.
 There is not yet one single web page that links to this website, not even to trash it.
 Keeps the riff-raff out :-)

 All the credit/blame for this site falls on me, Michael Horowitz.
-If I left out anything important let me know at defensivecomputing -at- michaelhorowitz dot com.
+If I left out anything important, or something is not clear, let me know at defensivecomputing -at- michaelhorowitz dot com.